mamisaki/TractoFlowProc/README.md

 cd ~/TractFlowProc
 nohup ./run_FreeSurfer.py ~/TractFlow_workspace/input > nohup_FS.out &
 ```
-The script will skip subjects with 'aparc+aseg.mgz' and 'wmparc.nii.gz' files, unless the --overwrite option is set.
+The script will skip subjects with 'aparc+aseg.mgz' and 'wmparc.nii.gz' files unless the --overwrite option is set.

 The process will take a very long time (almost half a day for one subject, depending on the CPU).
 Multiple subjects can be processed in parallel, and the number of simultaneous processes is calculated as '(number of CPU cores)//2'.
 The files processed by FreeSurfer are stored in the folder ~/TractFlow_workspace/freesurfer.

 The files aparc+aseg.nii.gz and wmparc.nii.gz of each subject are created in the input folder.

 ## 3. TractoFlow pipeline